hannahcancode/hannahcancode.github.io/_posts/2016-12-26-a-year-in-code-review.markdown

 In **July** I went to my first ever tech meetup, a NodeGirls Sydney workshop, where I worked through the javascripting tutorial, learnt some node.js and MET SOME PEOPLE LIKE ME!
 Revelations.
 I also got my first ever swag (free stuff hooray!).
 I'd highly recommend going to this workshop next time it comes around.

 In **August** I moved to Sydney for work and love.
 I didn't realise quite how much of an impact this would have on my coding.
 It turns out *community* aids success, at least for me.
 If I can see it I can be it!
+The Sydney tech community is huge, amazing and the women in tech are some of the best people I've ever met.
+So welcoming.

 ![If it fits, I sits](http://i2.kym-cdn.com/photos/images/newsfeed/000/292/580/fd8.jpg){: .small-image-centre}